 The Importance of Auditing and Monitoring

 Privileged accounts are not just given to internal employee users.
 Organizations that utilize external technology vendors or contractors need protection against threats unique to third-party remote access users.
-Vendor privileged access management (VPAM) refers to solutions that specifically address these risks.
+Vendor privileged access management (VPAM) refers to solutions that specifically address these risks by introducing access management controls for privileged vendors.

 Traditional PAM solutions work effectively to manage internal privileged accounts because they operate based on the assumption that admins know the identity of each individual accessing the network.
 This is not the case with third-party users.

 Multi-factor authentication becomes a critical element.
 Network managers must be able to identify and authenticate users through advanced methods that tie them to active vendor accounts.
-In addition, admins need ready offboarding controls.
+In addition, admins require ready offboarding controls.

 A robust VPAM solution will monitor vendor user activity at all times.
 External users pose a unique threat because network managers cannot control the security best practices of their vendor partners, they can only protect against risky user behavior.
 Detailed tracking is key and will protect against unauthorized use.